MikailaAkeredolu/IntroToSQLMovies/README.md

 - That last query isn't very informative for ratings that only have 1 entry.
 Use a HAVING COUNT(*) > 1 clause to only show ratings with multiple movies showing.

 - Make the movie list more child-friendly.
-Delete all entries that have a rating of R. Remember to record your query in a README.md file
+Delete all entries that have a rating of R. Remember to record your queries in a README.md file

-> Remember to record your query in a README.md file before the last two commands below
+> Remember to record your queries in a README.md file before the last two commands below

 - Delete the Movies Table